leomccormack/sparta-site/content/docs/plugins/hodirac-suite.md

 **Input**: Ambisonics | **Output**: Binaural | [**Related publication**](../../help/related-publications/politis2017enhancement.pdf)

 This is an optimised version of the HO-DirAC decoder for binaural playback, which bypasses loudspeaker rendering by using binaural filters (HRTFs) directly, which can be user-provided and personalised with the SOFA format.
-For the plugin parameters, see the description of the <b>HO-DirAC|Decoder</b> above.
-Additionally the plugin can receive OSC rotation angles from a headtracker at a user specified port, in the yaw-pitch-roll convention.
+For the plug-in parameters, see the description of the <b>HO-DirAC|Decoder</b> above.
+Additionally the plug-in can receive OSC rotation angles from a headtracker at a user specified port, in the yaw-pitch-roll convention.

 This version is intended mostly for head-tracked binaural playback of Ambisonic content at interactive update rates, usually in conjunction with a head-mounted display (HMD).
-The plugin requires an audio buffer size of at least 512 samples (~10msec at 48kHz).
+The plug-in requires an audio buffer size of at least 512 samples (~10msec at 48kHz).

 ### Upmixer
 <img src="HODirAC_upmixer_GUI.png" alt="" style="max-width: 85%"></br>

 **Input**: Ambisonics | **Output**: (higher-order) Ambisonics

-This plugin is intended for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
+This plug-in is intended for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
 It is essentially a wrapper for HO-DirAC|Decoder, as it first decodes the input to an appropriate uniform arrangement of virtual loudspeakers (e.g. a t-design) followed by re-encoding the virtual loudspeaker signals into the target order.
 It can be used by users who are already working with a preferred linear Ambisonic decoding workflow of higher-order Ambisonic content, and wish to combine lower-order Ambisonic material with increased spatial resolution.
 One can upmix first, second, or third-order material (4,9,16 channels) up to fifth-order material (36 channels).

 ## About the developers